Flavors and Fragrances (ICAP P2)

 Read more

-The ICAP Flavors and Fragrances master's degree is designed to prepare students for direct entry into the professional world as managers.
+The ICAP Aromas and Fragrances master's degree is designed to prepare students who complete the entire program for direct entry into the professional world as executives.

-However, students can continue their studies in preparation for a doctorate.
+However, students may continue their studies as part of their preparation for a doctorate.

 Read more